rogierlommers/logrus-redis-hook/readme.md

 ## Why?

 Useful for centralized logging, using a RELK stack (Redis, Elasticsearch, Logstash and Kibana).
-When the hook is installed, all log messages are sent to a Redis server, in Logstash message V0 or V1 format.
+When the hook is installed, all log messages are sent to a Redis server, in Logstash message V0 or V1 format, ready to be parsed/processed by Logstash.

 ## Install